Editorial cover for EVA Algebra: Sequence, Parallel, Conditional

 // The compiler verifies totality: every case is covered

-The key property: if both branches are certified and the condition is total (always evaluates to true or false, never undefined), then the conditional composition is certified.
+The key property: if both branches are review-scoped and the condition is total (always evaluates to true or false, never undefined), then the conditional composition is review-scoped.
 Every execution path is covered.
 Other languages let you forget an edge case and ship a bug.
 EVA makes totality a compile-time requirement.

 The Algebraic Laws